Evolutionary Inference for Function-valued Traits: Gaussian Process Regression on Phylogenies

-Bayesian prediction is analytically tractable when assuming a Gaussian process prior distribution for a random function $f$.
 We might be interested in making inferences about the unobserved values of our random function $f$ at a vector $M$ of co-ordinates, given samples at the co-ordinates $L$.
-The posterior distribution of the vector $f(M)$ given $f(L)$ is also Gaussian and of the form:
+The posterior distribution of the vector $f(M)$ given $f(L)$ is also Gaussian and of the form \cite{rasmussen2006gaussian}:

 where